 MAIN Color Guard Hall of Fame

-- A maximum of two (2) individuals will be added to the Hall of Fame every two years, during an even-numbered season (eg 2018, 2020, etc.).
+- A maximum of two (2) individuals will be added to the Hall of Fame every two years, during an even-numbered season (2022, 2024, etc.).
 In the event of a tie, this number may be higher.

 - The Hall of Fame Committee shall consist of all current members of the MAIN Hall of Fame and members of the MAIN Executive Board.
 If a person is a member of both, they may only vote once.